 Revenue projections shown below assume implementation of the proposed Police development fees and that development over the next 10 years is consistent with the Land Use Assumptions.
 To the extent the rate of development either accelerates or slows down, there will be a corresponding change in the development fee revenue.
-As shown in Figure P11, the 10-year growth costs of police facilities and vehicles total approximately \$1.15 million, and approximately \$1.05 million will be collected from development fees.
-The result is a slight deficit of approximately \$108,000.
-Due to the offset for future principal payments.
+As shown in Figure P11, the 10-year costs of police facilities and vehicles total approximately \$2.0 million, and approximately \$1.05 million will be collected from development fees.
+The result is a deficit of approximately \$1.0 million.
+This deficit is due to the share of costs for the new Police Station that is attributable to the existing development base.